utPLSQL/utPLSQL/development/releasing.md

    - create the release branch from `develop` branch and make sure to name the release branch: `release/vX.Y.Z`
    - update, commit and push at least one file change in the release branch, to kick off a build on [GithubActions](https://github.com/utPLSQL/utPLSQL/actions) or kick-off a build manually for that branch after it was created on github.
    - wait for the build to complete successfully as it will update the version to be release number (without develop)
-   - merge the release branch to `main` branch and wait for build on `main` branch to complete successfully  (do not use Squash/rebase for merge operation)
+   - merge the release branch to `main` branch and publish [the previously prepared](#release-preparation) release draft.
-   - Publish the release on the `main` branch and tag it with version number `vX.Y.Z`
-   - Wait for the release build to finish successfully on Github Actions as this will upload release artifacts (`zip` and `tar.gz` files along with `md5`)
+   - Wait for the [Github Actions `Release`](https://github.com/utPLSQL/utPLSQL/actions/workflows/release.yml) process to complete successfully.
+The process will upload release artifacts (`zip` and `tar.gz` files along with `md5`)
-   - After A Release build was completed successfully, merge main branch back into develop branch.
-   - At this point, main branch and release tag should be at the same commit version and artifacts should be uploaded into Github release.
+   - After Release build was completed successfully, merge the `main` branch back into `develop` branch.
+At this point, main branch and release tag should be at the same commit version and artifacts should be uploaded into Github release.
    - After develop branch was built, increase the version number in `VERSION` file to represent next planned release version.
    - Clone `utplsql.githug.io` project and add a new announcement about next version being released in `_posts`.
 Use previous announcements as a template.
 Make sure to set date, time and post title properly.